Bsal13/Offensive-Security-Proving-Grounds-Boxes/Authby (Intermediate) Linux Box.md

 # Enumeration
 ## Port 21

-#### -Logged in to FTP as anonymous and found user admin listed in "accounts":
+- Next, we focus on gaining access to the FTP server.
+We are able to log in anonymously and retrieve username admin.

 ![](Images/Pasted%20image%2020221001114759.png)

-#### -Attempted to login via FTP as username "admin" and password "admin" and found the following files and then downloaded them to my kali machine:
+- Next, we guess the user admin password and use the following credentials to access the user's FTP server:

+username: admin
+password: admin

 ![](Images/Pasted%20image%2020221001114845.png)

-#### -Cat'd ".htpasswd" file and found the following "offsec" user and the hashed password:
+- We locate the hashed password for offsec and the username offsec in file .htpasswd after downloading the discovered files to our Kali machine.

 ![](Images/Pasted%20image%2020221001114935.png)

-#### - Cat'd ".htaccess" and found:
+- The FTP directory is located in the WordPress site's root directory, as indicated by the.htaccess file.

 ![](Images/Pasted%20image%2020221001115013.png)

-#### -Googled "what is a .htaccess file" and found it is located in a root directory:

 ![](Images/Pasted%20image%2020221001115038.png)

-#### -Typed "john hash.txt --wordlist=/usr/share/wordlists/rockyou.txt" to crack the hash and password "elite" was received:
+- The password "elite" was obtained when we used "john hash.txt - wordlist=/usr/share/wordlists/rockyou.txt" to crack the hash:

 ![](Images/Pasted%20image%2020221001115111.png)

 ## Port 242

-#### -Navigated to "http://192.168.100.46:242" and required a login.
-Input the found user "offsec" and password "elite" andwas able to login showing the following webpage:
+- Next, we use the obtained credentials below to access the login page on "http://192.168.100.46:242":

+username: offsec
+password: elite

 ![](Images/Pasted%20image%2020221001115137.png)